-Elijah had told God that he had had enough as he ran in the desert, fleeing the death threat of Queen Jezebel.
-This resignation came after he had already won many victories with the Lord, demonstrating a great faith and trust in Him.
-But God did not condemn Elijah for this.
-In fact, the Lord would later oblige him, but not in a way that Elijah could possibly imagine.
-He would go out in style.
+The prophet Elijah had told God that he had had enough as he fled through the desert, running away from a death threat by Queen Jezebel.
+His resignation came after he had already won many victories with the Lord, demonstrating great faith and trust in Him.
+But God did not condemn Elijah for his request.
+In fact, the Lord would oblige him, but not in a way that Elijah could have possibly imagined.
+He would definitely be going out in style.

-But first, God had a lot of work for Elijah to do.
-He needed him to anoint and mentor his replacement, another man of great faith, Elisha.
-Elisha would request and receive from God a double portion of the Spirit given to Elijah, and would be used by God to perform many miracles.
+But first, God had some more work for Elijah to do.
+He needed Elijah to anoint and mentor Elijah’s replacement, another person of great faith, the prophet Elisha.
+Elisha would request and receive from God double the portion of the Holy Spirit given to Elijah, and would be used by God to perform many miracles.

-The first thing we read about Elijah after he departs Mount Horeb is of him coming upon Elisha working in his family’s field.
-The new prophet was apparently from a very wealthy family, as they were plowing with twelve yoke of oxen.
-Typically, a family was doing well if they even had one.
+The next thing we read about Elijah after he departed from Mount Horeb is of his coming upon Elisha working in his family’s field.
+The new prophet was apparently from a wealthy family, as they were plowing with twelve yoke of oxen.
+Typically, a family was doing well if they had even one.
 Elisha was out there both working and supervising, manning the twelfth yoke in the rear.

-Elijah passed by him and simply threw his mantle over Elisha’s shoulders as he was plowing.
-No ceremony here!
+Elijah passed by Elisha and simply threw his mantle over his shoulders while he was plowing.
+There was no ceremony there!

-Merriam-Webster’s Dictionary describes this type of mantle as follows:
+What is a mantle?
+Merriam-Webster’s Dictionary describes a mantle as follows:

 1a: a loose sleeveless garment worn over other clothes : CLOAK

 b: a figurative cloak symbolizing preeminence or authority – accepted the mantle of leadership